The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Defensive corroborations:

-• Volume Shadow Copies of Amcache.hve from prior days give you a before/after.
+• Volume Shadow Copies of Amcache.hve from prior days give before/after.

 • The USN journal records writes to the hive file itself.